-A Mantra for understanding in Chemistry.
+A Mantra for understanding Important Concepts for Periodic Trends in Chemistry.

-According to Coulomb’s Law, the magnitude of the force (FFF) between two point charges is directly proportional to the product of the magnitudes of the charges (q1 and q2) and inversely proportional to the square of the distance (r) between them.
+According to Coulomb’s Law, the magnitude of the force (F) between two point charges is directly proportional to the product of the magnitudes of the charges (q1 and q2) and inversely proportional to the square of the distance (r) between them.
 It can be expressed as :

 Coulomb’s law can be used for qualitative comparison of attractions among the charged particles in molecules, ions and within the atom etc. Here q1 and q2 are the charges on the particles and r is the distance of separation between the charged particles.